manuthkausilu/springboot-LMS/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 17 or higher( Java 21 Perfect for this )
 - MySQL 5.7 or higher
 - Maven 3.6 or higher

+- Create Payhere Sandbox Account

+- need SMPT SERVERE

 ### Steps